abdusco/askme/README.md

 ## Usage

 Each argument is parsed as a question.
 You can specify a default answer with `$question=$answer`.
-A question can be prefixed with a key as `key:q=a` to specify a specific key for that answer.
+A question can be prefixed with a key as `key:q=a` to specify a key for that answer.

 ```powershell
 ./askme.exe "name" "age=5" "year:what year is it=2020"